-SFAS No. 123, "Accounting for Stock-Based Compensation," established and encouraged the use of the fair value based method of accounting for stock-based compensation arrangements under which compensation cost is determined using the fair value of stock-based compensation determined as of the date of the grant or the date at which the performance of the services is completed and is recognized over the periods in which the related services are rendered.
-The statement also permitted companies to elect to continue using the current intrinsic value accounting method specified in Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," to account for stock-based compensation to employees.
+SFAS No. 123, "Accounting for Stock-Based Compensation", established and encouraged the use of the fair value based method of accounting for stock-based compensation arrangements under which compensation cost is determined using the fair value of stock-based compensation determined as of the date of the grant or the date at which the performance of the services is completed and is recognized over the periods in which the related services are rendered.
+The statement also permitted companies to elect to continue using the current intrinsic value accounting method specified in Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees", to account for stock-based compensation to employees.
 Prior to the adoption of SFAS 123(R) we elected to use the intrinsic value based method for grants to our employees and directors and have disclosed the pro forma effect of using the fair value based method to account for our stock-based compensation to employees.

-O n December 16, 2004, the Financial Accounting Standards Board (FASB) issued SFAS No. 123R (revised 2004), "Share-Based Payment" ("Statement 123R") which is a revision of SFAS No. 123.
+On December 16, 2004, the Financial Accounting Standards Board (FASB) issued SFAS No. 123R (revised 2004), "Share-Based Payment" ("Statement 123R") which is a revision of SFAS No. 123.

 Statement 123R supersedes APB opinion No. 25 and amends SFAS No. 95, "Statement of Cash Flows".
 Generally, the approach in Statement 123R is similar to the approach described in Statement 123.
 However, Statement 123R requires all share-based payments to employees, including grants of employee stock options, to be recognized in the income statement based on their fair values.
 Pro-forma disclosure is no longer an alternative.
 This statement does not change the accounting guidance for share based payment transactions with parties other than employees provided in SFAS No. 123(R).
 This statement does not address the accounting for employee share ownership plans, which are subject to AICPA Statement of Position 93-6, "Employers' Accounting for Employee Stock Ownership Plans."
 On April 14, 2005, the SEC amended the effective date of the provisions of this statement.
 The effect of this amendment by the SEC is that the Company had to comply with Statement 123R and use the Fair Value based method of accounting no later than the first quarter of 2006.
-We implemented SFAS No. 123(R) on November 1, 2004 using the modified prospective method.
-The fair value of each option grant issued after November 1, 2004 will be determined as of grant date, utilizing the Black-Scholes option pricing model.
+We implemented SFAS No. 123(R) on January 1, 2006 using the modified prospective method.
+The fair value of each option grant issued after January 1, 2006 will be determined as of grant date, utilizing the Black Scholes option pricing model.
 The amortization of each option grant will be over the remainder of the vesting period of each option grant.
+We did not have any unvested amounts of stock based compensation grants issued and outstanding at the date of implementation.

 We use the fair value method for equity instruments granted to non-employees and use the Black Scholes model for measuring the fair value.
 The stock based fair value compensation is determined as of the date of the grant or the date at which the performance of the services is completed (measurement date) and is recognized over the periods in which the related services are rendered.